baumlab/open-science-project/ideas.md

 This website has census data for 18,000 populations around the globe.
 They have already done some work assessing population trends (e.g. how do aquatic organisms fare compared to terrestrial species?).
 I think there is ample room to dig futher into the data though.
 Perhaps we could connect this to other abiotic or human activity databases as well?

 [Living planet index] (http://livingplanetindex.org/projects?main_page_project=LivingPlanetReport&home_flag=1)

+### 4. Oil spill impact on fisheries catch

+Large oil spills linked to fisheries collapses - Exxon Valdez, Deep Horizon, Prestige.
+But what about medium and small spills?
+And what about effect sizes?

+[NOAA largest oil spills] (http://response.restoration.noaa.gov/oil-and-chemical-spills/oil-spills/largest-oil-spills-affecting-us-waters-1969.html)

+Pros - link between spills and environment only really apparent for crazy large spills, but not across scales (e.g. USA), fisheries types (fish, shellfish).

+Cons - VERY reliant on inference.
+No association between spill and catch might be misleading because we can't measure catch very well.